Rodrigo-JM/meal-prep-dojo2/README.md

 # Technologies

-Firebase for database, authentication, cloud functions.
+Firebase for database, authentication and cloud functions.

+React.Js and Redux for state driven front-end code.

+Express.js as my back-end framework.
+I need to have a server to bypass CORS restriction and use FatSecret's API.
+Otherwise, I would go with serverless for this application.

+# Components Architecture